-- (a) It is a condition of employment of any employee as of the date of signing of this agreement who is a member of the Union or who thereafter becomes a member of the Union, that he remains a member in good standing.
+(a) It is a condition of employment of any employee as of the date of signing of this agreement who is a member of the Union, that he or she remain a member in good standing.
 All future employees shall, as a condition of employment, become and remain members in good standing of the Union within twenty (20) days of commencing employment.
-The Union agrees that it will accept into and retain in membership any employee subject to the Constitution and By-Laws of the Union and further, agrees that an employee shall not be discharged in the application of this provision except for non-payment of dues. - (b) Monthly dues will be deducted from each pay in accordance with the dues schedule supplied by the Union.
-Such dues will be remitted to the Union by the fifteenth day of the month following their collection.
-The Employer agrees to include on each member's T4 slip, the amount of dues paid yearly for income tax purposes.
+The Union agrees that it will accept into and retain in membership any employee subject to the Constitution and bylaws of the Union and further agrees that an employee shall not be discharged in the application of this provision except for non-payment of dues.

+- (b) Monthly dues and/or special assessments will be deducted from each pay in accordance with the dues schedule supplied by the Union.
+Such dues will be remitted to the Union by the fifteenth day of the month following their collection and will include a list of employee names from whom deductions have been made.
+The Employer agrees to include on each member's T4 slip, the amount of dues paid yearly for income tax purposes. - (c) The Employer agrees to allow for the placement of an on-site ballot box for annual elections that may take place, provided that there is no disruption to the business operation.
+Any related meetings must be held off-site after business hours, and must not interfere with any operational requirements.